vertexproject/synapse/docs/synapse/userguides/analytical_model_tags_analysis.rst

 or threat groups.

 Shodan's label indicating that an IPv4 address hosted a VPN and ESET's reporting that a SHA1 hash is associated with the X-Agent malware family are both assertions.
-These assertions are valuable data and can be a useful to your analysis.
+These assertions are valuable data and can be useful to your analysis.

 That said, you may not have the means to **verify** these assertions yourself.
 To accept the assertion at face value means you need to trust the third-party in question.
 "Trust" may include things like understanding the source of the